 Crashed computers, missed flights, tensions in your workplace—a person who subscribes to astrology would tell you to expect all this chaos and more when Mercury starts retrograding.
-For 2020, that means February 17 through March 10; June 18 through July 12; and October 14 through November 3.
+For 2021, that means January 30 through February 21; May 29 through June 22; and September 27 through October 23.
 But according to an astronomer, this common celestial phenomenon is no reason to stay cooped up at home for weeks at a time.

 "We don't know of any physical mechanism that would cause things like power outages or personality changes in people," Dr. Mark Hammergren, an astronomer at Chicago's Adler Planetarium, tells Mental Floss.
 So if Mercury doesn’t throw business dealings and relationships out of whack when it appears to change direction in the sky, why are so many people convinced that it does?

 Mercury retrograde—as it's technically called—was being written about in astrology circles as far back as the mid-18th century.
 The event was noted in British agricultural almanacs of the time, which farmers would read to sync their planting schedules to the patterns of the stars.
 During the spiritualism craze of the Victorian era, interest in astrology boomed, with many believing that the stars affected the Earth in a variety of (often inconvenient) ways.
 Late 19th-century publications like The Astrologer’s Magazine and The Science of the Stars connected Mercury retrograde with heavy rainfall.
 Characterizations of the happening as an "ill omen" also appeared in a handful of articles during that period, but its association with outright disaster wasn’t as prevalent then as it is today.